fadhli-69/PawCheck/README.md

 - **Splash Screen**
 The introductory screen displayed when the app is launched.

-- **Welcome Screen**
-A brief overview or introduction to the app's functionalities.

 - **Authentication System**  (Firebase Auth)

   - **Login**: Users can securely log in using their email and password to access the application.